mj-xmr/mj-xmr/README.md

 'sup, dawgs!?
 Let's get this peep show running!

-- Pronouns: *he/his* ... don't be silly.
+- Pronouns: *he/his* ... don't talk to me, as if I were more than one person.

 ## Main projects' star history